comtravo/comtravo.github.io/_posts/2018-10-21-Neural-NER-Systems.md

 $$\textrm{y} = (y_{1},y_{2},\dots,y_{n})$$

-we can compute it's score based on the _emission_ and _transition_ matrices:
+we can compute its score based on the _emission_ and _transition_ matrices:

 $$\textrm{score}(y) = \sum_{i=0}^{n} \textrm{T}_{y_i,y_{i+1}} + \sum_{i=1}^{n} \textrm{P}_{i,y_i}$$

-so the score of a sequence of predictions is, for each word, the sum of the transition from the current assigned tag $$y_i$$ to next assigned tag $$y_{i+1}$$ plus the probability given by the LSTM to the tag assigned for the current word $$i$$.
+so the score of a sequence of predictions is, for each word, the sum of the transition from the current assigned tag $$y_i$$ to the next assigned tag $$y_{i+1}$$ plus the probability given by the LSTM to the tag assigned for the current word $$i$$.

 ### __Training: parameter estimation__

-During training, we assign a probability to each tag but maximizing the probability of the correct tag $$y$$ sequence among all the other possible tag sequences.
+During training, we assign a probability to each tag but maximize the probability of the correct tag $$y$$ sequence among all the other possible tag sequences.

 This is modeled by applying a softmax over all the possible taggings $$y$$: